prismskylabs/pycounters/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^
 Count the number of times per second a function is executed::

-    import pycounters
+    from pycounters.shortcuts import frequency

-    @pycounters.perf_frequency("counter_name")
+    @frequency("counter_name")
     def f():
-        """ some iteresting work like serving a request """ pass
+        """ some interesting work like serving a request """ pass

 .. note:: Measurements are done by averaging out a sliding window of 5 minutes.
 Window size is configurable.